tanjawi-code/Teacher-App/README.md

 - [  ] Make things more clear and simple.
 - [  ] Add searching ways : (age, point, grade, passed or failed, and male or female).
 - [  ] Store details through GUI.
-- [  ] Add check box to see and close password.
 - [  ] Add frames to other buttons in the main frame.
 ---
 ## Problems need to be fixed.